theHARI962n/ML-Project-2/README.md

 - Linear Regression

   A Linear Regression model was trained on the data.

 - Lasso Regression

   A Lasso Regression model was trained on the data.

+## Results

+Both Linear Regression and Lasso Regression models performed well on the dataset, with Lasso Regression slightly outperforming Linear Regression on the testing set.